 The data from the ADCP traverses were combined in Excel with the total station data and the PHABSIM transect data to create the input files (bed and cover) for the 2-D modeling program.
 We also incorporated bed topography data collected for the Yuba River by the U.S. Army Corps of Engineers using hydroacoustic mapping and photogrammetry.
-The accuracy of the hydroacoustic data were 1 foot (0.31 m) horizontal and 0.1 foot (0.031 m) vertical, while the accuracy of the photogrammetry data were 3 feet (0.91 m) horizontal and 1 foot (0.31 m) vertical (Scott Stonestreet, U.S. Army Corps of Engineers, personal communication).
-We used the raw hydroacoustic data and the 2-foot (0.61 m) contour photogrammetry data.
+The accuracy of the hydroacoustic data were 1 foot horizontal and 0.1 foot vertical, while the accuracy of the photogrammetry data were 3 feet horizontal and 1 foot vertical (Scott Stonestreet, U.S. Army Corps of Engineers, personal communication).
+We used the raw hydroacoustic data and the 2foot contour photogrammetry data.
 We used the U.S. Army Corps of Engineers data to develop the bed topography upstream of most study sites to improve the accuracy of the flow distribution at the upstream end of the sites.
 Using this data, we extended the bed topography at least one and a half channel widths upstream of the upstream transect.
 For sites where the upstream transect was located near the upstream end of a split channel, we added an artificial extension one channel-width-long upstream of the top of the site to enable the flow to be distributed by the model when it reached the study area, thus minimizing the influence of boundary conditions on the flow distribution at the upstream transect and within the study site.
 For sites where there was no U.S. Army Corps of Engineers raw hydroacoustic data upstream of the site, we used the limited amount of ADCP traverse data collected upstream of the site to develop the upstream extension.
-For sites where we added a downstream extension to improve velocity simulations, we also extended the bed topography downstream of the downstream transect approximately one channel width using the U.S. Army Corps of Engineers raw hydroacoustic data.

 The bed files contain the horizontal location (northing and easting), bed elevation and initial bed roughness value for each point, while the cover files contain the horizontal location, bed elevation and the cover for each point.
 The initial bed roughness value for each point was determined from the substrate and cover codes for that point and the corresponding bed roughness values in Table 7 with the bed roughness value computed as the sum of the substrate bed roughness value and the cover bed roughness value.
-The bed roughness values for substrate in Table 7 were computed as five times the average particle size14.
-The bed roughness values for cover in Table 7 were computed as five times the average cover size, where the cover size was measured on the Sacramento River on a representative sample of cover elements of each covertype.
+The bed roughness values for substrate in Table 7 were computed as five times the average particle size11.
+The bed roughness values for cover in Table 7 were computed as five times the average cover size, where the cover size was measured on the Sacramento River on a representative sample of cover elements of each cover-type.
 The bed and cover files were exported from Excel as ASCII files.